sigven/geneOncoX/README.md

 # geneOncoX <a href="https://sigven.github.io/geneOncoX/"><img src="man/figures/logo.png" align="right" height="130" width="113"/></a>

-The goal of **geneOncoX** is to offer an R package that simplifies the process of gene annotation in cancer sequencing projects.
-The package offers a few pre-processed datasets, along with metadata, that the user can retrieve and use for their own projects or set-ups.
-The package utilizes the [googledrive](https://googledrive.tidyverse.org/) R package to download the pre-processed and documented datasets to a local cache directory provided by the user.
+_Which human genes are known drivers of tumor development_?

-**geneOncoX** integrates a number of existing resources when it comes to cancer-relevant gene annotations, including, but not limited to:
+**geneOncoX** is an R package that address this question through the integration of a number of resources with respect to cancer gene annotations, including, but not limited to:

 -   [IntOGen](https://www.intogen.org/download) - compendium of mutational cancer driver genes
 -   [Network of Cancer Genes](http://ncg.kcl.ac.uk/) - collection of curated cancer genes